Voltra/UniversalCoroutineBasedLazySequenceManipulation/README.md

 `@ExtensionMethod` denotes that the decorated function is an (extension) method of the type of the `this` argument of the function which must be present and must be the first.
 As such, the decorated function cannot be used as a free function.
-For instance:
+As they are extensions, they are public and also have access to private and protected members.
+Like static methods, they have access to the `static` keyword to refer to the current type.

 ```
 @ExtensionMethod